(CPNG) – HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Coupang (CPNG) Investors with Significant Losses to Contact the Firm's Attorneys, IPO-Related Securities Class Action Filed

-SAN FRANCISCO, Aug.
-30, 2022 (GLOBE NEWSWIRE) -- Hagens Berman urges Coupang, Inc. CPNG investors who purchased shares pursuant to the company's March 2021 initial public offering and suffered significant losses to submit your losses now.
+SAN FRANCISCO, Sept.
+1, 2022 /PRNewswire/ -- Hagens Berman urges Coupang, Inc. CPNG investors who purchased shares pursuant to the company's March 2021 initial public offering and suffered significant losses to submit your losses now.

 Coupang, Inc. CPNG Securities Class Action: